Conditional Logic Intro

 Try to translate this into conditional logic - what's sufficient, and what's necessary?

-Clouds are sufficient for no tan.
+Clouds guarantee no tan.
 So the diagram would be:

 Clouds → tan

-Now we have a statement with clouds as a necessary condition, and a statement with clouds as the sufficient condition.
-We can "chain", or link those statements together as follows:
+Now we have a statement with clouds as a sufficient condition and our original statement from earlier in the lesson where clouds were the necessary condition.
+We can "chain" or "link" those statements together as follows:

 Rain → Clouds